ankitbioinfo/nico_tutorial/README.md

 If you are working with Vizgen MERSCOPE spatial data, please process with "process_vizgenData.py" script to convert Vizgen data into gene_by_cell.csv and tissue_positions_list.csv files.

 ## Cellbarcode name
-If you face any running issue must check cell barcode name should be character not integer number.
-When pandas dataframe read numeric then it get confused.
-So plese change your cellbarcode number to string character if it pure numeric.
+If you encounter any issues while running, please ensure that the cell barcode name is composed of characters rather than integer numbers.
+When pandas reads numeric values, it will read as int64 instead of object which create datatype confusion for other parts of the code.
+Therefore, please convert your cell barcode numbers to strings if they are purely numeric.

 ## Citing NiCo